UniTime/unitime-doc/edit-course-offering.md

 ## Screen Description

+The Add Course Offering page can be used to create a new course offering.
+Together with a course offering, instructional offering is also created and the new course offering is marked as controlling (see [Instructional Offering Cross Lists](instructional-offering-cross-lists)).
 Most of the information that you enter in the Edit Course Offering screen has to match the course catalog.

 ![Edit Course Offering](images/edit-course-offering.png){:class='screenshot'}

 ## Details

+* **Subject** (Only in Add Course Offering)
+	* The subject area for the new course offering

 * **Course Number**
 	* Course number editable by those whose role has the appropriate permissions